 Road Closures in Sunderland

-There are currently 19 live road closures within 5 miles of Sunderland.
+There are approximately 17 road closures within 5 miles of Sunderland today.

 Loading map of Sunderland…